About cervical screening

 Your nurse will tell you when you are likely to get the results.
 It usually takes around 2 to 6 weeks.
 You get a letter in the post with the results.
 Most women have a normal result and have the next screening test in 3 to 5 years, depending on their age and where they live.

 The laboratory will also test your sample for cell changes.
-If there are cell changes you will be invited for a colposcopy to have a closer look at your cervix.
+If there are cell changes, you will be invited for a colposcopy to look closely at your cervix.
 These changes are also called dyskaryosis.
-If there are no cell changes you will be invited back for cervical screening earlier than normal.
+You will be invited back for cervical screening earlier than normal if there are no cell changes.
 This is usually after 1 year.

-What happens if I test negative for HPV?
+What happens if you test negative for HPV?

 Your sample will not be tested for cell changes.
 Cell changes or cervical cancer are unlikely to develop without HPV.
 So you will be invited back for cervical screening in 3 or 5 years time, depending on your age and where you live.